-Recently I wrote the blog Work with System Status – the Navigator Way, which described how, using Navigator for i, you can make some simple customizations to get the Active Memory Pools view to show you additional information – pool sizes, fault rates, etc., and mentioned that the work management tasks link to the performance tasks.
+The blog post Work with System Status – the Navigator Way, described how, using Navigator for i, you can make some simple customizations to get the Active Memory Pools view to show you additional information – pool sizes, fault rates, etc., and mentioned that the work management tasks link to the performance tasks.

 This week, I want to expand upon the performance tasks side of this – and share with you some relatively recent enhancements in the Performance Data Investigator (PDI) that provide graphs of your memory information.

 For the features I review in this blog article, the underlying data is provided by Collection Services, which you should be running all the time.
 The capability to view Collection Services data with the PDI is included with the operating system, so all of you have the capability to view these charts.
 You just need to make sure you have the latest Navigator for i PTFs.

 Using the Performance Data Investigator, you can see memory and faulting information.
 It’s easiest to explain this with a few examples.